How to Train Your Dragon (PG)

 So, Hiccup and Astrid get together with the other students, and he teaches them each to ride a different type of dragon that had been used in their earlier training.
 They fly to the island of the dragon nest, to save Stoick's group, who, as Hiccup had warned, were outmatched.
 There's a really amazing battle that I can't even describe, and after that... well, life on Berk will never be the same for any of the Vikings, or for the dragons.

 Well.
 Yeah, I feel like I've said too much, but I've left out plenty of details, especially about how it all ends.
 But as I said, it really is a gorgeously animated movie, with a good story, amazing action, good characters, plenty of humor, a fair amount of poignance, and a good score.
 Of course it has a pretty feel good ending, though not without loss... but I liked the symmetry of that loss.
 And I guess that's all I can think to say....

 There have also been a few short films and a TV series based on the movie.
-In 2014, there was a sequel movie, but I don't know when I'll get a chance to see that.
+In 2014, there was a sequel, and there will eventually be a third movie.